realworldocaml/book/en/concurrent-programming-with-async.md

 pushback in your servers, then a stopped client can cause your program to leak memory, since you'll need to allocate space for the data that's been read in but not yet written out.

+Another memory leak you might be concerned with is the chain of deferreds that is built up as you go through the loop.
+After all, this code constructs an ever-growing chain of binds, each of which creates a deferred.
+In this case, however, all of the deferreds should become determined precisely when the final deferred in the chain is determined, in this case, when the `Eof` condition is hit.
+Because of this, we could safely replace all of these deferreds with a single deferred.
+Async has logic to do just this, which is essentially a form of tail-call optimization.

 `copy_blocks` provides the logic for handling a client connection, but we still need to set up a server to receive such connections and